-A significant amount of work has been undertaken to improve earthquake readiness under WELL's CPP.
-Delivery of the CPP is complete and has greatly improved WELL's ability to respond in an emergency.
+A significant amount of work was undertaken to improve earthquake readiness under WELL's 2018 CPP.
+Delivery of the Readiness CPP greatly improved WELL's ability to respond to emergencies.
 It is important to note that the focus of the CPP programme was the Readiness area of the 4Rs resilience model, and while this does improve resilience, further work is needed to increase the network's ability to withstand a major earthquake.
 Section 12.5 discusses additional work that needs to be delivered to further improve resiliency, including improving the single point of failure risk at Transpower's Central Park substation and accelerating the replacement of fluid and gas-filled subtransmission cables.